-Legislative requirements for the control of legionella put the responsibility for compliance clearly with the owner/operator of water systems.
-Under the Health and Safety at Work etc Act 1974 and the Control of Substances Hazardous to Health Regulations as regards risks from legionella, all owners and operators of such systems have a responsibility to ensure that the risk is controlled and kept to an acceptable level.
-The HSE Approved Code of Practice and guidance on regulations (L8) stresses that whilst the tasks required to be undertaken to control the risk may be contracted to an external specialist, the owner/operator must take all reasonable care to ensure the competence of the Service Provider to carry out the work on his behalf.
+Legislative requirements for the control of legionellosis put the responsibility for compliance clearly with the owner/operator of water systems.
+Under the Health and Safety at Work etc Act 1974, the Control of Substances Hazardous to Health Regulations as regards risks from legionellosis, all owner and operators of such systems have a responsibility to ensure that the risk is controlled and kept to an acceptable level.
+The HSC's Approved Code of Practice and Guidance (L8) stresses that whilst the tasks required to be undertaken to control the risk may be contracted to an external specialist, the owner/operator must take all reasonable care to ensure the competence of the service provider to carry out the work on his behalf.

-This Code of Conduct is intended to give guidance alone, on the standard of service management that a client should expect from those Service Providers who agree to abide by the Code.
-The responsibility for the prevention and control of legionella lies with the client and the Service Provider.
+This Code of Conduct is intended to give guidance alone, on the standard of service management that a Client should expect from those Service Providers who agree to abide by the Code.
+The responsibility for the prevention and control of legionellosis lies with the Client and the Service Provider.

-The guidelines outlined in this document have been designed to help owner/operators select a Service Provider by highlighting nine critical areas and detailing the commitment that the owner/operator should expect from prospective Service Providers when making the competence assessment.
+The guidelines outlined in this document have been designed to help owner/operators select a service provider by highlighting nine critical areas and detailing the commitment that the owner/operator should expect from prospective service providers when making the competence assessment.

-The Code of Conduct requires that Service Providers establish an appropriate management system for the provision of services associated with the control of legionella.
+The Code of Conduct requires that service providers establish an appropriate management system for the provision of services associated with the control of legionella.
 A valid certificate is an indication of the registrant's commitment to comply with the Service Provider Commitments of the Code and should not be taken as proof of compliance.
-The Legionella Control Association does not approve specific products or services as being effective in controlling legionella or assess the competence of individual Service Provider employees.

-To find out more about using the Code of Conduct to help select a suitable Service Provider refer to the Buyers Guide on the LCA website www.legionellacontrol.org.uk/download.php
+The Legionella Control Association does not approve specific products or services as being effective in controlling legionella or assess the competence of individual service provider employees.
+To find out more about using the Code of Conduct to help select a suitable service provider refer to the Buyers Guide on the LCA website www.conduct.org.uk/guide.htm